Last Updated on September 2, 2023 by Joanne Harper

 Benefits of Feeding Insects to Hermit Crabs

 Bugs can clean a habitat and keep it sanitary.
-They won’t do this single-handedly, but they’ll certainly assist with cleanliness.
+They won’t do this single-handedly but certainly assist with cleanliness.
 Spot cleaning will become less troublesome with assistance from insects.

 Insects and invertebrates provide protein while reminding hermit crabs of their natural environment.
 Perhaps most importantly, they’ll offer additional nourishment and dietary diversity.